31: Confidence Intervals (Concept)

 pennies_resampled_once <- pennies_sample %>%

-sample_n(size = 50, replace = TRUE)
+sample_n(size = 50, replace = TRUE)# visualizing the distribution of the pennies

 p2 <- pennies_resampled_once %>%